MANIFESTOS

 Your compass is the unwavering signal that tells you when you’re moving with the currents that are yours to follow.
 It is shaped by your values, vision, and sense of purpose—an orientation that stays steady even when the waters turn rough.

 A map can show many routes, but the compass points to what is yours alone.
-When you’re aligned with it, decisions feel grounded and clear, like a navigator reading the stars and knowing how to reach the horizon.
+When you’re aligned with it, decisions tend to feel grounded and clear, like a navigator reading the stars and knowing the direction to travel.

 When your actions align with your True North, your reward and motivation networks engage in a steady, sustaining way.
 This is the stability of knowing you’re on course.